lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 ## Why Stake with Kubernetes
 As stakers, we all want to minimize downtime and the risk of being slashed.

 Minimizing downtime is a difficult objective to achieve since a validator might be down for various reasons: system failures, incomplete restart policies, connectivity issues, hardware maintenance or software bugs.
-Staking with 2 or more machines for redundancy naturally comes to mind.
+Staking with two or more machines for redundancy naturally comes to mind.

 People might say, “redundancy leads to slashing!” which is a legitimate concern because we could accidentally run multiple validators with the same validator keys at the same time.
 Migrating the validators from a broken machine to the other with inappropriate procedure might in turn disrupt the slashing protection database .
 A staker with benign intention has the risk of being slashed due to the error-prone manual operations and the complexities increase when you have a high-availability setup.
 Needless to say, the experience could deteriorate if a staker runs multiple validators.